Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 Prepare these before applying

-- CV in English (PDF) + contact details
+- English CV (PDF) + contact details

 - Passport scan + current location (country/city)